jwulf/mt-8.6-mr/README.md

 **Expected behaviour:**

-24 tests pass: methods are allowed if valid authorization is present, and denied otherwise.
+18 tests pass: methods are allowed if valid authorization is present, and denied otherwise.

 **Actual behaviour:**

-20 tests pass: methods are allowed if valid authorization is present, and denied otherwise.
-4 tests fail: ActivateJobs does not reject with `UNAUTHENTICATED`.
+All tests pass.

 **Analysis**

-Apart from the aforementioned issue of `ActivateJobs` not returning `UNAUTHENTICATED`, this works as expected.

-**8.6 on SaaS**

-You can run this test against 8.6 on Camunda SaaS by setting credentials for Camunda SaaS and running `npm run grpc+tenant-default`.
-This fails the two test cases where no auth header and an invalid token auth header are passed to `ActivateJobs`.
-They do not reject with `UNAUTHENTICATED`.
+The gRPC API is secured as expected.

 ### Cannot secure REST API (`no-auth` profile)